-Custom Range and base data types and PostgreSQL binary data
+Custom Range, base data types and PostgreSQL binary data

 //UUID and text are avaiable subtypes but are not quantifiable